silyfox/styleflow-1/README.md

 # Implementations of Neural Style Transfer in TF/Keras

+# Abstract

 ![alt text](https://github.com/xuberance137/styleflow/blob/master/remote/b5r6_animation.gif)

-neural_style contains a perliminary neural style algorithm adapted from https://github.com/anishathalye/neural-style

-Example Run:
-python neural_style.py --content ./images/input.png --styles ./images/style.jpg --output ./images/output.jpg --iterations 10

 neural_transfer implements the algorithm in reference [1] with Keras, adapted from the Keras examples

-Changing nature of content loss and style loss from original implementation
+Changing the nature of content loss and style loss from original implementation for more aggressive styling, adding additional iteration steps for further optimization.

 Run the script with:
 python neural_style_transfer.py path_to_your_base_image.jpg path_to_your_reference.jpg prefix_for_results